 17 VDCs received medical supplies and equipment:

-RMF Finance Manager Suman Gurung visited the villages with Mr. Lekh Raj Gautam, a respected local political figure, to inspect the condition of the consignment.
+In June 2016, RMF Finance Manager Suman Gurung visited the villages with Mr. Lekh Raj Gautam, a respected local political figure, to inspect the condition of the consignment.
 They observed that most of the consignment had been distributed among the health posts, but some of the VDCs were unable to take the supplies to their health posts.
 This was because of the overwhelming size of their share of the consignment and a lack of funds to hire a vehicle to transport it.
-Furthermore, most of the boxes of supplies were unused and unopened, as the health posts were saving them for future use.
-We asked them to use supplies, such as antiseptics, hand sanitizers, surgical gloves, etc. and advised that RMF will try to replenish them in the future.
+The undistributed supplies were kept in two of the health posts, namely Dhuseni Siwalaya Health Post and Birta Deurali Health Post.

-During RMF’s second visit to Kavre district health posts, our team found that many RMF-donated wheelchairs were not being used.
+RMF’s team called for a meeting with supervisors of the health posts and asked for an inventory of the unused wheelchairs.
+RMF’s team visited each of the health posts to inspect the use of supplies and equipment and also to oversee the use of wheelchairs and crutches.
+Villagers who were in serious need of a wheelchair were shortlisted in the meeting, and a decision was made to have the wheelchairs distributed among the people who need them, rather than leaving the valuable equipment unused at the health posts.
 A program to have the wheelchairs distributed among the shortlisted villagers was organized for December 2nd, 2016 at Madan Kundari Health Post.
 The program was chaired by Mr. Jhanka Gautam, chairperson of the Madan Kundari Health Post Management Committee.
-RMF’s team used our vehicle to collect all of the unused wheelchairs from the various health posts of Kavre district.
+RMF’s team used our vehicle to collect all of the unused 10 wheelchairs from the various health posts of Kavre district.
 However, we ensured that each of the health posts had at least one wheelchair remaining in their inventory.

 Unable to walk, hear, or speak from birth.
 Ms. Hira Lama’s disability meant that she could not express her feelings, but her mother was very happy to receive a wheelchair for her daughter.
 She said, “At least I will not have to carry her around all the time now, and we can move around more easily.”